 If you experience temporary financial difficulty, you have the flexibility to maintain your plan through many client-friendly options.
 A Global RESP Corporation (GRESP) representative will assist you in choosing the right option.Close(-)

 Global RESP Corporation (GRESP) understands that you are investing for your child’s future and do not want to take unnecessary risks.
 That is why pooled funds in the LESP and AESP are prudently invested by professional investment managers primarily in provincial and federal government bonds, treasury bills, GICs, financial institution bonds and other capital protected investment vehicles to ensure steady and consistent growth.Close(-)

 The Portfolio Advisors to the LESP and the AESP are leaders in the financial industry and their main objective is to protect your principal and deliver positive returns.
-Our advisors include: 1832 Asset Management L.P., a wholly-owned subsidiary of Scotiabank and a registered portfolio adviser operating through its division Scotia Institutional Asset Management (SIAM), UBS Investment Management Canada Inc., and Yorkville Asset Management Inc.Close(-)
+Our advisors include: 1832 Asset Management L.P., a wholly-owned subsidiary of Scotiabank and a registered portfolio adviser operating through its division Scotia Institutional Asset Management (SIAM), UBS Investment Management Canada Inc., Deloitte LLP-Auditor and Adaptive Asset Management.Close(-)

 Download our e-guides for free

 Learn about the top careers and post-secondary schools in Canada, and why RESPs are the best investment decision to secure a future for your child.